How Loud Is an ATV? A Guide to ATV Noise

 The decibel scale is logarithmic and can be hard to grasp at first.
 Without getting too technical, 83dB isn’t just slightly louder than 80dB; it is about twice as loud.

-According to the 3dB “rule of thumb,” every three dB change on the dB scale represents a doubling or halving of sound energy.
+According to the 3dB “rule of thumb,” a change of three decibels (dB) on the dB scale signifies either a doubling or a halving of the sound energy.

 If we compare the 102dBA level of some ATVs modified with an aftermarket exhaust with the 96dBA sound limit that applies in many states, the 6dB difference means they are about four times as loud.